The Bond Application Process

 Documentation and submission

 The process begins with documentation.
-You are required to provide proof of income, identification, bank statements, and details relating to the purchase itself.
-These documents allow the lender to form a clear picture of both you and the transaction.
+You provide proof of income, identification, bank statements, and details of the purchase itself, much of the same paperwork you gather when buying a home in the first place.
+These documents let the lender form a clear picture of both you and the transaction.

 This stage often feels administrative, but it sets the foundation for everything that follows.
 Incomplete or outdated documents can slow assessment later, even when affordability isn't in question.
 When your documentation is accurate and complete at the outset, the application can move forward without interruption.